JuliaLang/www_old.julialang.org/soc/projects/ml.md

 Networks.
 If you have abstractions well defined you could try many of the standard solvers and use the one which meets your needs best.
 AI scientists spend enormous amount of energy in trying one solution over the the other till they get the best fit.
 And a good problem architecture makes that plug-play trial easier.
+In short, AI establishes architectural framework for the problem domain while classic computational approaches or ML provides solvers to address those problems.

-**Why AIMA?** - Following are a few reasons I can think of:
+**Why AIMA?** - To develop a basis of a foundation AI framework around AIMA following are some of the beneficial aspects:

 1. AIMA is a seminal text on representation of agents that can aid solve a problem for an environment of varying complexity.
-2. Contributed by industry and academicians in general has enriched its content over past two decades and may of the proposed architectures are vetted time and again.
+2. Contributed by industry and academicians in general has enriched its content over past two decades and many of the proposed architectures are vetted time and again.
 The book has updated several times and each revision kind of presents itself as a significant rewrite with all modern content.
 3. The book is almost read by every AI engineer as a text for their graduation studies.
 So most people can connect to the content very easily.

-**Why it's relevant to Julia?** - Here are some of the reasons I can think of
+**Why it's relevant to Julia?** - Here are some of the advantages of Julia:
 1. Most packages available today as AI packages focus on  the ML solvers as AI.
 If you search the internet on the AI packages you will only get details of ML approaches used today.
 Very few will talk about representational aspects of AI.